swiftlang/swift-evolution/visions/webassembly.md

 ### WebAssembly System Interface and the Component Model

-The WebAssembly instruction set on its own doesn't "support" file I/O or networking, in the same way that ARM64 or x86_64 don't "support" those directly either.
-Actual implementation of I/O for a hardware CPU is provided by the operating system, and for a Wasm module it's provided by a runtime that executes it.
+The WebAssembly virtual machine has no in-built support for I/O; instead, a Wasm module's access to I/O is dependent entirely upon the runtime that executes it.

 A standardized set of APIs implemented by a Wasm runtime for interaction with the host operating system is called [WebAssembly System Interface (WASI)](https://wasi.dev).
 A layer on top of WASI that Swift apps compiled to Wasm can already